 Residential courses.
 Residential courses will be offered 1-week residential module courses up to ten times per year (see Academic Calendar for dates) on campus from 6:00pm - 9:30pm.
 After the module's 1-week of in-class instruction is complete, the student has 14 additional weeks to complete all remaining coursework at a distance.
-All courses will be held at our Orange County Campus located at: 3000 W. MacArthur Blvd, Suite 207, Santa Ana, CA 92704 or at our satellite teaching site in Albuquerque, New Mexico.
+All courses will be held at our Albuquerque Campus located at: 7600 Jefferson Street NE, Suite 24, Albuquerque, NM 87109.